“To be fully alive, fully human, and completely awake

 *Sky Gazing Meditation is a practice in the Dzogchen tradition of Tibetan Buddhism.
 I actually stumbled across a form of this years ago when I committed to sit and watch the sunset and passing of the twilight into darkness most every night for a period of a month or so.
 At a very turbulent time in my life, it connected me to an expansive sense of peace and wonder amidst the many moments of struggle.

-The formal instruction involves focusing on each outbreath while allowing the sky to fill your visual field.
+One formal instruction involves focusing on each outbreath while allowing the sky to fill your visual field.
 While paying no particular attention to the in-breath, each thought, tension, feeling, sensation that may arise is then allowed to dissolve into the sky with the outbreath.
 I wish I would have had that instruction years ago.
+The vast infinite space of the blue sky is a wonderful meditation object.

-Nowadays, I'm grateful that a sense of clear expansiveness is more readily accessible no matter what fills my visual field. )
+Nowadays, as a Practice of decades continue to deepen, I'm grateful that a palpable sense of clear expansiveness is more readily accessible no matter what fills my visual field.